 Lately, I have been making them to create wall decor pieces, most recently a piece for my daughter’s nursery.
-I love the way it turned out so much that I’ve listed it as a made-to-order item on my Etsy shop!
+I love the way it turned out so much!

 Through a lot of trial and error, I’ve finally landed on a method that I feel has the best results for a more organic-looking flower, which is what I personally prefer.
 This process can take a lot of time but is really worth it in the end.
 That being said, I’m outlining below my method with notes on a fast-track version for those who don’t want to spend as much time making this piece.